 Shoot Em Up

-- Losing a life in the Shoot Em Up Battle Garegga lowers the game's Dynamic Difficulty.
+- Losing a life in the Shoot 'em Up Battle Garegga lowers the game's Dynamic Difficulty.
 In fact, it's required to keep the game easy enough to complete on one credit.
 Of course, you still need to have a positive number of lives in stock left when you die, but some players have mastered the art of using the death shrapnel on their last life to push themselves to the next point-based extra life.

 - Many of those also give you a mega powerup if you lose your last life and continue.
 On the other hand, many of them also drop your current score — the most vicious doing so without giving you an opportunity to add it to the high score table.
 This is to prevent people who die constantly from simply being able to waltz their way to high scores without regard for survivability.
 And the nastiest also give you the universally-underwhelming Bad Ending if you continue.
 Which, depending on what you're playing for, moves it over to Continuing Is Painful.